 - Whole milk: add more moisture.

-- Vanilla extract: additional depth of flavor.
-Vanilla bean paste can also be used.
+- Vanilla extract: a must in baking for flavor; vanilla bean paste can also be used.

 For the crumb topping: